sharnam2015/Visual-Odometry-and-Comparisons/results/Stereo Visual Oodmetry/Stereo VO with Bundle Adjustment/README.md

 # Stereo Visual Odometry Results with Bundle Adjustment
-## Test Sequence 03 on KITTI dataset - Sliding Window Size as 5 Frames
+## Test Sequence 03 on KITTI dataset - Sliding Window Size as 5 Frames (Without Marginalization)
 Huber Loss has been used along with a weak prior to eliminate outliers and ensure more smoothness

 #### Trajectory and Ground Truth